unicode-org/icu/tools/multi/readme.txt

 # Copyright (c) 2009-2010 IBM Corp. and Others.
 All Rights Reserved
 #

+NOTE:
+NOTE: For information about the 'Provider' feature, see proj/provider/readme.txt
+NOTE:

  This directory contains pieces of the 'MultiIcu' feature, which contains scripts for building multiple versions of ICU at the same time, and running various pieces of code against it.